 be less likely to be forced to use resistances that are either

-too heavy or too light as sometimes happens with calisthenic
+too heavy or too light as sometimes happens with calisthenics

 type exercises.
 The equipment found at a gym can be easier customize

 to the exerciser.
-There is more of a variety of exercise to choose
+There is more of a variety of exercises to

-from allowing for a program that is less boring and may provide
+choose from allowing for a program that is less boring and may

 Progress by Changing Exercises

 On the other hand, other individuals find a fitness facility

 either too intimidating or consider the trip to to the facility